Hammarn/1MB335/Lab3.md

 Comment: the first part of the command (`gzip -dc`) is because we need to decompress the assembly file before running blast.

 **Question 3.** Open the output file.
 What do you see?
-Can you make sense of the different columns? <!-- col1: query contig; col2: match in the database; etc. See here for example: http://www.metagenomics.wiki/tools/blast/blastn-output-format-6 -->
+Can you make sense of the different columns?

 We are interested in column 11, as the best hits will have a low e-value.
 Adapt and run the following command; can you describe what it does?
 Adapt the threshold and see what happens.